-After you use the preceding method to connect to a sharded cluster instance, a client can automatically distribute requests to multiple mongos nodes to balance their load.
-In the meantime, if you have used a connection string URI to connect to two or more mongos nodes and a mongos node is faulty, the client can automatically skip this faulty node and distribute requests to the other functional mongos nodes.
+After you use the preceding method to connect to a sharded cluster instance, a client can automatically distribute requests to multiple mongos nodes to balance the load.
+If you have used a connection string URI to connect to two or more mongos nodes and a mongos node is faulty, the client can automatically skip this faulty node and distribute requests to the other normal mongos nodes.

 Common connection options

 readPreference=secondaryPreferredin the options parameter to set read preference to secondary nodes.Example: